manggo-cd/UBC-Exam-Scheduler/README.md

 # UBC Planner

-A comprehensive course planning and scheduling application for University of British Columbia students.
+A comprehensive CRUD app for finals scheduling application at the University of British Columbia students.

 ## Project Structure